ucdavis/CruSibyl/Htmx.Components/docs/articles/developer-guide/design-choices.md

 ## ViewComponent-Centric Design

-**Decision**: Use ViewComponents as the primary UI rendering mechanism to mitigate the complexity of managing the selection of partial views that go into a given HTMX response.
+**Decision**: Use ViewComponents as the primary UI rendering mechanism, integrated with result filters to handle HTMX responses and mitigate the complexity of managing the selection of partial views.

 ```csharp
 @await Component.InvokeAsync("Table", tableModel)